 When I'm not inside working to make articles and trainings, I’m outside working to become a more accomplished outdoorswoman.

-In addition to learning skills to live a sustainable life, I climb, hike, camp, and tele ski.
+In addition to learning skills to live a sustainable life, I climb, hike, camp, hunt, and telemark ski.

 It’s not a huge team here at The Unbreakable Body- mostly it’s just me and a few folks who provide part-time assistance to make this whole thing go.

 Yes, it was terrifying to pack up a thriving business and essentially start it all over online.
 No, I won't coach you on how to do it.
 Mostly because what I did probably isn't what you should do.

 My preferred coffee brew methods are french press (excellent sharing portions), aeropress (excellent taste), and moka (excellent speed).

 Don't ever tell me I should really try the white wine.
 I can assure you, I shouldn't. 😉